Skip to content

 Skills Context files

-Provide guidelines or additional context that Maia may use to answer your prompts, if it considers them relevant.
-Provide rules that Maia will always consider when answering your prompts.
+Provide guidelines or additional context that Maia AI Agents may use to answer your prompts, if they consider the guidelines relevant.
+Provide rules that Maia AI Agents will always consider when answering your prompts.

-Used to inform Maia's response if Maia interprets them as suitable for the task it is working on.
-Always used to inform Maia's response, no matter what your prompt is.
+Used to inform Maia AI Agents' response if Maia AI Agents interpret the skills as suitable for the task they are working on.
+Always used to inform Maia AI Agents' response, no matter what your prompt is.

-Should be used to give Maia task-specific, context-dependent instructions.
-Should be used for instructions that you want Maia to consider in every prompt.
+Should be used to give Maia AI Agents task-specific, context-dependent instructions.
+Should be used for instructions that you want Maia AI Agents to consider in every prompt.

 Skill best practices๐Ÿ”—